AdaCore/spark2014/lrm/source/introduction.rst

 The higher-level requirements are naturally given in language that is less precise than would be expected of rules in a language reference manual.
-Where greater precision is required, that will be given in the language definition rules themselves.
+Where greater precision is required, this will be given in the language definition rules themselves.

 Generic Requirements
 ~~~~~~~~~~~~~~~~~~~~

 A number of requirements apply to multiple language features and they are given
-at the end of this chapter.
+at the end of this chapter in section :ref:`generic_hlrs`.

 .. _sprs: